Šumadija: Early modern history

-In addition to population emigration, there was also immigration, more or less, depending on the circumstance which prevailed in Šumadija.
-However, after the Austro-Turkish War, after the establishment of Koča's frontier, when Šumadija had a more bearable situation, it saw an increasing influx of settlers with its height after the outbreak of the First Serbian Uprising (1804).
-In the first decades of the 19th century Šumadija received most of its population.
-A liberated region, fruitful, and until then sparsely populated, it attracted settlers.
+In addition to emigration, there was also immigration, more or less, depending on the circumstance of the day in Šumadija.
+After the Austro-Turkish War, once Koča's frontier had been established and the situation in Šumadija was more tolerable, it saw an increasing influx of settlers that peaked after the outbreak of the First Serbian Uprising (1804).
+In the first decades of the 19th century, Šumadija received most of its population.

-During the 18th century, the forests and hills of Šumadija were the refuge for the hajduk bands (brigands, rebels, guerilla fighters) that fought against Ottoman occupation.
-Parts of the Sanjak of Smederevo, all of Šumadija, were liberated by the Austrian army in 1718, resulting in the establishment of the Kingdom of Serbia (1718–39).
+During the 18th century, the forests and hills of Šumadija were a refuge for the hajduk bands (brigands, rebels, guerilla fighters) who fought against Ottoman occupation.
+Parts of the Sanjak of Smederevo, all within Šumadija, were liberated by the Austrian army in 1718, resulting in the establishment of the Kingdom of Serbia (1718–39).
 After the Austro-Russian–Turkish War (1735–39), the sanjak was re-established.
-In 1788, the Habsburg-organized Serbian Free Corps liberated Šumadija, which, after subsequent Austrian military involvement, came together with the rest of the sanjak under Habsburg occupation (1788–92).
+In 1788, the Habsburg-organized Serbian Free Corps liberated Šumadija, which, after subsequent Austrian military involvement, was joined with the rest of the sanjak under Habsburg occupation (1788–92).
 The First Serbian Uprising, which broke out in 1804, saw the region liberated under self-organized Serbian rebels led by Šumadijan-born Karađorđe, the national hero of Serbia.
-The Second Serbian Uprising in 1815 was led by Miloš Obrenović who successfully repelled Ottoman forces and, by 1830, gained full autonomy for Serbia, leading to the independence of central Serbia after several centuries under Ottoman rule.
+The Second Serbian Uprising in 1815 was led by Miloš Obrenović, who successfully repelled Ottoman forces and by 1830 gained full autonomy for Serbia, leading to the independence of central Serbia after several centuries under Ottoman rule.